Assessor FAQs

 What is the senior property tax exemption?

 Colorado voters passed a property tax exemption for seniors in the November 2000 election (also known as Referendum A).
 The law provides that 50% of the first $200,000 of actual value for a qualifying senior citizen’s primary residence shall be exempt from property taxation.
+Please be aware that although your Senior Exemption may be approved, the State of Colorado may not have sufficient funding to cover the exemption.

 Please see Senior and Veteran Exemptions for more information on these programs.